SnappinApp/snappinapp.com/README.md

 # Snappin

-Snappin is an AI-powered tool that automatically pulls, organizes, and syncs receipts, bills, and invoices from your email to your accounting tools.
+**Snappin** is an AI-powered automation tool that pulls, organizes, and syncs receipts, bills, and invoices directly from your email into your accounting system.

 ---